Vince-0/MSTeams-FreePBX/README.md

 ### Options
 ```
 --downloadonly
-Downloads and installs a compiled PJSIP NAT module from Vince-0's GitHub repo and installs it into FreePBX Asterisk.
+Downloads and installs a prebuilt full PJSIP module bundle from Vince-0's GitHub repo and installs it into FreePBX Asterisk.

 --restore
-Copy original PJSIP NAT module back and install.
+Restore original PJSIP modules from `.ORIG` backups (`res_pjsip*.so` + `chan_pjsip.so`).

 --copyback
-Copy customized MSTeams compatible PJSIP NAT module back and install.
+Copy the MSTeams-compatible patched PJSIP module set back from `.MSTEAMS` copies.

 --version=<21|22|23>
 Specify the Asterisk major version to target.
 If omitted, the script will: